alex1craig/pgs-compare/README.md

 # PGS-Compare

 PGS-Compare is a Python package for analyzing and comparing Polygenic Scores (PGS) across ancestry groups.
-It uses the PGS Catalog and 1000 Genomes data to help researchers evaluate the stability of PGS scores across different populations.
+It uses the PGS Catalog and 1000 Genomes data to help researchers evaluate the stability of PGS scores across different ancestry groups.

 ## Features